seen-network/seen-network.github.io/_posts/2023-04-24-why-is-seen-important-to-me-vi.md

 ---
 layout: post
-title: "Why SEEN is important to me (VI)"
+title: "Why SEEN is important to me (vi)"
 subtitle: "Women at work: equal pay and health and safety, 1888 and now"
 date: 2023-04-24
 future: true